Sarah Miller Boelts, professor of Spanish

 Greetings!
 I have taught at Grand View since 1995.
 I teach courses in religion and philosophy.
 I have lectured throughout the world, including India, Germany, Finland, Brazil, and throughout the United States.
 I have authored, translated, or edited nine books and have written numerous journal articles and reviews.
 I seek to help students grow in critical thinking and writing skills which they can apply to their majors and lives.
 I enjoy all kinds of music and the outdoors.
 Faculty Website

 Hello!
-I primarily teach composition at Grand View, ranging from first-year to upper level courses.
-As a writing teacher, I aim to help students experience agency over and through their writing; in other words, rather than be shaped solely by others’ expectations, I work with students to help them actively make decisions according to how they might best represent themselves.
-When I'm not teaching, I enjoy spending time with my husband, watching baseball, and exploring the great outdoors with my ever-loyal sidekick, Willie the Lab.
+I teach composition courses at Grand View, as well as courses specifically for multilingual students.
+I am also director of the Writing Center.
+As a teacher, I aim to help students experience agency in their lives as students and citizens; in other words, rather than be shaped solely by others’ expectations, I work with students to help them actively make decisions according to how they might best represent themselves.
+When I'm not teaching, I enjoy spending time with my husband and son, watching baseball, and exploring the great outdoors with my ever-loyal sidekick, Willie the Lab.

 Dr. Matthew Plowman, associate professor of history